Gas Industry

 LPG

-Liquefied Petroleum Gas (LPG) is made up mostly of Propane and Propene used in heating and cooking.
-In Australia Butane may also be present in the case of Autogas.
+Liquefied Petroleum Gas (LPG) is made up mostly of propane and propene and used in heating and cooking.
+In Australia butane may also be present in the case of Autogas.
 LPG is produced as a by-product of petroleum refining or separated from natural gas.

 LPG is principally sold in containers or dispensed at service stations as a fuel for vehicles.
-In certain circumstances it can be reticulated to homes.
+In certain circumstances propane can be reticulated to homes.

 Safety

-Natural gas and LPG are highly flammable which but does present hazards during transportation and use.
+Natural gas and LPG are highly flammable which presents hazards during transportation and use.
 There is the obvious risk of burns, fires, explosions and asphyxiations.
 Incomplete combustion may occur whereby carbon monoxide can be produced.
 Carbon monoxide is a silent killer and is the major cause of gas related deaths and chronic illnesses throughout the world.
 Also under some conditions oxides of nitrogen are produced which can have environmental concerns.
-Natural gas is lighter than air and will disperse more readily than LPG which being heavier than air may accumulate to present another safety issue.
+Natural gas is lighter than air and will disperse more readily than LPG which being heavier than air may accumulate in low places and present another safety issues.

 Appliances